 "Commissioner" means the commissioner of human services or the commissioner's designees.

 "Guardianship service providers" are individuals or agencies that meet the ethical conduct and best practice standards of the National Guardianship Association, meet the criminal background check requirements of chapter 245C, and do not provide any other services to the individuals for whom guardianship services are provided.

 "Regional center" means a state-operated facility for persons with mental illness, developmental disabilities, or chemical dependency that is under the direct administrative authority of the commissioner.

 "Licensed physician" means a person licensed under the laws of Minnesota to practice medicine or a medical officer of the government of the United States while in Minnesota in performance of official duties.

 "Near relative" means a spouse, parent, adult sibling, or adult child.

 "Public guardian" means the commissioner of human services when exercising all the powers designated in section 252A.111.

-"Ward" means a person with a developmental disability for whom the court has appointed a public guardian.
+"Person subject to public guardianship" means a person with a developmental disability for whom the court has appointed a public guardian.

-"Comprehensive evaluation" shall consist of:
+(a) "Comprehensive evaluation" consists of:

 (3) a report from the case manager that includes: